citusdata/citus_docs/ref_arch/multi_tenant.rst

 Querying the Cluster
 --------------------

-Tenant applications in Citus can make ordinary queries, as long as the queries include the tenant id as a filter condition.
+Multi-tenant applications in Citus can run any SQL queries, as long as the queries include the tenant id as a filter condition.
 For instance, suppose we are company id 5, how do we determine our total campaign budget?

 ::